yyjtech/code-of-conduct/README.md

 * Starting conversations with the express purpose of having an argument or debating a topic; This is a forum for casual professional networking, this is not IRC or Reddit.
 Please keep debates confined to the #debate channel.
 * Trolling language, such as "I would be ok with X if it wasn't for XYZ." or "That's reverse racism." or other denials of the experience of marginalized folks.
 See the community standards for the kind of community we strive to be.
 * Deflecting your argument with requests (e.g. "show me proof of your personal experience") or repeated questions designed to wear down the patience of the other side.
+* Outright refusal to try to adhere to the Expected Behaviours outlined for the community

+Voicing criticism or dislike for an organization (e.g. employers, community organization or governments) and their policies is not considered harassment by this code of conduct, and no moderator action will be taken  unless it also violates one of the above standards.

 ### Spam